 Building a medical malpractice case is a complicated task.
-Like many personal injury attorneys, our Oahu catastrophic injury lawyers at Kurzban, Kurzban, Tetzeli, & Pratt, P.A., work on a contingency fee basis.
+Like many personal injury attorneys, our Honolulu medical malpractice attorneys at Kurzban, Kurzban, Tetzeli, & Pratt, P.A., work on a contingency fee basis.
 That means we don’t charge any fees unless we first succeed in recovering compensation for a client.
 The fee we charge will usually be a percentage of the compensation we recover.

 Because we use the contingency fee model, we will not waste our time, money, or resources taking on a case that is clearly unwinnable.
 This is particularly true when we accept medical malpractice and medical negligence cases.
 Because suing a medical professional is a demanding task, we carefully consider the merits of a case when deciding if we should accept it.